-The Birman-Hilden isomorphism $\U(\hat{S},\dd\hat{S})\cong B_3$ then identifies the genus one mapping class group $\G(S)$ with the quotient of the braid group $B_3$ by the square of its center, so that a generator of the center of $B_3$ descends to the hyperelliptic involution $\u$ of $\G(S)$.
+The Birman-Hilden isomorphism $\U(\hat{S},\dd\hat{S})\cong B_3$ then identifies $\G(S)$ with the quotient of the braid group $B_3$ by the square of its center, so that a generator of the center of $B_3$ descends to the hyperelliptic involution $\u$ of $\G(S)$.

 The pure braid group $\mathrm{PB}_n$ contains the center of $\mathrm{B}_n$, splits over it and there is a natural isomorphism $\mathrm{PB}_n\cong\Z\times\PG(S_{0,n+1})$ (cf.\ Section~9.3 in \cite{FM}).
 By means of the Birman-Hilden isomorphism above, the pure hyperelliptic mapping class group $\PU(S)$ is then identified with the quotient of $\mathrm{PB}_3$ by the square of its center and so there is a natural isomorphism $\PU(S)\cong\Z/2\times\PG(S_{0,4})$ which sends the hyperelliptic involution to the factor $\Z/2$.